abridged/collabland-dev/telefrens/copy-trade.md

 import gif4 from '@site/static/img/telefrens/deposit-eth-tf.gif';

 Copy trading is the premier feature of the Telefrens SocialFi bot by Collab.Land.
-Creators can create and share links for their Pass Holders to use to trade crypto tokens with only a single click.
-Actualize your alpha and earn money from your following today with copy trading!
+Creators can create and share links and earn half of the trading fees when their Pass Holders use them to trade crypto tokens with only a single click.
+Actualize your alpha and monetize your following today with copy trading!

   <div class="text--center">
     <img  src={img1} alt="Telefrens logo with Telegram Bot label" width="500" />